MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 ## Terms

-The following terms are used to refer to various steps in the registration process.
-Some terms are nearly synonymous:
+The following terms are used to refer to various steps in the registration process:

 | Term | Definition |
 | --- | --- |